 The dysfunctional U.S. Mint makes tens of millions of them each year.
 But unlike well-run private mints, these government bureaucrats are incapable of or unwilling to address their production and sourcing stumbles, so demand for silver Eagles continues to outstrip supply.

-Buying silver Eagles is something of habit for some investors.
+Buying silver Eagles is something of a habit for some investors.
 In addition, the droves of newcomers entering the markets these days are instinctively drawn to the coins.

-They are official, legal tender and carry universal recognizability.
+They are official, legal tender, and carry universal recognizability.

-We often can’t talk people out of buying silver Eagles.
+We often can’t talk people out of buying Silver Eagles.
 Still, since we want to do right by our customers, it is worth trying.

 Here are three reasons to buy cheaper alternatives.

-The first reason is that an investment in silver Eagles is seriously speculative at this point.
+The first reason is that an investment in Silver Eagles is seriously speculative at this point.

 It is easy to make a good argument for silver itself being cheap.
-Making the same argument for silver Eagles is way harder.
+Making the same argument for Silver Eagles is way harder.
 No one paying today’s premiums should be under the impression they are “buying low.”